 'Gyros' comes from the Greek γύρος (gýros, 'circle' or 'turn').
 It is a calque of the Turkish döner, from dönmek, also meaning 'turn'.
-This actually refers to the rotating spit roast used to cook the meat, not the dish itself.
+This actually refers to the rotating spit roast used to cook the meat in traditional recipes, not the dish itself.

 Jump to: